iandavis0527/PsychoJSGenerator/readme.md

 # Overview

-[Probably delete this, nobody will know what this means] Leveraging the [PsychoJS](https://www.psychopy.org/online/index.html) library, we expose a utility package that can generate nodejs and docker projects to host a custom PsychoJS project on the web, allowing CSV file uploads via NodeJS and multer.
+Leveraging the [PsychoJS](https://www.psychopy.org/online/index.html) library, provide a utility tool which helps host these experiments using the MindModeling server architecture.

 # Before Using